pravinkarnam/CSCIE88AFP-2020/fp-scala-homework/README.md

 ## fp-scala-homework
-This project ...
+This project provides a starter template for the scala homework assignments for CSCI-EE88A

-The project requires Java 8, Scala 2.12.1 and sbt 0.13.16 environment to run.
+The project requires Java 8+, Scala 2.12.10 and sbt 1.3.6 environment to run.

 ### Getting started
  Use the following commands to get started with your project